minetest/minetest/doc/README.txt

 	http://downloads.sourceforge.net/irrlicht/irrlicht-1.7.2.zip
 * JThread:
 	http://research.edm.uhasselt.be/~jori/page/index.php?n=CS.Jthread
+* zlib:
+	- Get the -dev package from your package manager.
-- Neither of which can probably be found from your distro's repository.
+- Irrlicht and JThread are very likely not to be found from your distro's repository.
 - Compiling each of them should be fairly unproblematic, though.

 Compiling on Windows:
+- You need Irrlicht, JThread and zlib, see above
 - Be sure to
   #define JMUTEX_CRITICALSECTION
   in jmutex.h before compiling it.
 Otherwise mutexes will be very slow.